-To help defray the cost of the program, sites are encouraged to seek in-kind and local financial donations.
+To work towards achieving sustainability, sites are encouraged to seek in-kind and local financial donations.
 Keep in mind that not everyone you ask to donate knows about your See, Test & Treat program.
 Clearly state why you are seeking donations, what the current situation is and what the desired outcome will be.